Nutrient & Mineral TestsChoose category

-A special case is vitamin D. Our body needs the UVB radiation present in sunlight to produce this vitamin.
-Since we spend a lot of time in enclosed spaces these days, live in northern latitudes, and especially in winter receive only a small amount of sunshine, deficiency is widespread in our society.
+A particularly important vitamin for our bodies is vitamin D. Our body needs the UVB radiation present in sunlight to produce this vitamin.
+Since we spend a lot of time indoors these days and, especially in winter, receive only a small amount of sunshine, vitamin D deficiency is widespread in our society.

-A lack of nutrients is only very clearly apparent in rare cases – for example, when an acute magnesium deficiency can lead to the dreaded nocturnal leg cramping.
-Often symptoms such as headache, fatigue, dry skin and hair loss occur.
-We often do not associate this with nutrients until serious health problems arise from the deficiency.
+A lack of nutrients is only very clearly apparent in rare cases – for example, when an acute magnesium deficiency leads to painful leg cramps.
+Often symptoms such as a headache, fatigue, dry skin and hair loss occur.
+We often don’t associate these symptoms with a nutrient deficiency until serious health problems arise.

-For example, vitamin B12 deficiency develops over years while the stores of the vitamin are slowly depleted.
-We usually do not perceive this, but over time, the deficiency can lead to anaemia, nerve damage and depression.
-It is similar with many other deficiency symptoms.
+For example, a vitamin B12 deficiency develops over years while vitamin B12 reserves are slowly depleted.
+We usually don’t notice this, but over time, this deficiency can lead to anaemia, nerve damage and depression.
+This is the case for many other deficiency symptoms.